HOME ABOUT US HOBBIES FRIENDS PHOTOS FAVORITE LINKS E-MAIL

 The Gallery

-This picture was taken upon completion of Dave's completion of his Trans-America solo bicycle trip across America on June 30, 1984 in Virginia Beach, VA
+This picture was taken upon completion of my Trans-America solo bicycle trip across America on June 30, 1984 in Virginia Beach, VA

-Dave cycling on the second big climb during the Dave cycling on the second big climb during the Dave experiencing a tough ride on the XVI Sierra Century near Auburn, CA on April 29, 1990
+I am cycling up another big climb during the I'm coasting downhill near the end of the Solvang Century on March 3, 1990 I am on yet another tough ride participating in the XVI Sierra Century near Auburn, CA on April 29, 1990

-(Left to Right) Dave at Virginia Beach at Completion of Cross-Country USA Solo Trip (1984),
+(Left to Right) I am finally at Virginia Beach completing my Cross-Country USA Solo Trip (1984),

 Climb on Death Ride - Tour of the Califoria Alps (1990),